zannallan/just-your-type/README.md

 ### Rationale

-Part of the submission is to write a rationale for your design choices. *Submit the rationale to the “Just your type: design & rationale” assignment online, there’s a text box.*
+Part of the submission is to write a rationale for your design choices. *Submit your rationale as an Issue on GitHub, attached to the “Just your type” repository.*

 1. Explain your chosen concept.
 2. Why did you choose these typefaces?